 about

-I'm a final-year linguistics PhD student at the University of Cambridge (Fitzwilliam College).
+I have recently completed my PhD at the University of Cambridge (Fitzwilliam College).
 I work on minimalist syntax and morphology.
-My PhD project is on the properties of Voice heads in Urdu.
-My supervisors are Theresa Biberauer and Ian Roberts and my advisor is Adam Ledgeway.
+My PhD project was on the interaction between Voice, case and external arguments in Urdu.
+I was supervised by Theresa Biberauer and Ian Roberts.

 I am funded by the Harding Distinguished Postgraduate Scholarship.